 We got the fountain working to provide wonderful white noise and planted affordable replacements for the failing box hedge.

-- Home needed a refresh to be competitive but trustee didn’t want to spend anything
+- Home needed a refresh to be competitive, but the executor didn’t want to spend anything

 - Pandemic-era project with a family of relatives living in the property

-- Persuaded trustee to invest about $13,000 to improve marketability
+- Persuaded the executor to invest about $13,000 to improve marketability

 Results of Our Work

 - On bid date, one offer, sold for $1.45 million ($175,000 over asking price)

 - 500% ROI on resurfacing budget of $13,400, work completed in four business days